open-telemetry/opentelemetry-erlang/website_docs/instrumentation.md

 {{< /tabs >}}

-In most cases you will not need to manually register or lookup a `Tracer`.
+In most cases you will not need to manually register or look up a `Tracer`.
 Simply use the macros provided, which are covered in the following section, and the `Tracer` for the Application the macro is used in will be used automatically.